unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 # Datastructures required to implement Dijkstra's Algorithm

 1. HashTable to `represent the Graph`.
 It is actually a HashTable of HashTable.
 I will explain it later.
-2. HashTable to `represent the cost from Start to the given node`.
+2. HashTable to `represent the total cost reach a node`.
 If cost is unknown we put infinity.
 3. List to `track the parent node` of a given node

 How do we `represent the Graph` with weight using HashTable?
 Based on our earlier strategy, we would have represented the connection from "Start" to A and B as follows,